VideojogosLusofona/color-shape-links-ai-competition/README.md

 For proper development check the complete [console][console-guide] and [Unity][unity-guide] guides.

-All instructions are cross-platform and work in Linux, Windows, and macOS, as long as either [.NET Core] or [Unity] are installed.
+All instructions are cross-platform and work in Linux, Windows, and macOS, requiring only that [.NET Core] and/or [Unity] are installed.

 #### Downloading the development framework